Dr Stevens is on research leave from 1 September 2022 to 31 August 2023.

-Dr Stevens is Senior Lecturer in Global Security and head of the King's Cyber Security Research Group.
+Dr Stevens is a Reader in International Security and head of the King's Cyber Security Research Group.
 His research looks at the intersection of technology, politics and global security practices, with specific interests in the politics and governance of cybersecurity.
 He has also written on time and temporality in International Relations, including in a monograph, Cyber Security and the Politics of Time (Cambridge University Press, 2016).

 He joined the Department of War Studies as a lecturer in 2016, having previously taught at King's and Royal Holloway University of London.